Matching Queues with Abandonments in Quantum Switches: Stability and Throughput Analysis: Introduction

 In a slightly different line of work \cite{TowsleyMaxWeight,TowsleyProtocolDesign} that is the closest to this paper, the authors consider a discrete-time queueing model where requests for connections are indeed stored in a queue until enough entangled qubits are available to match with them.
 In particular, in \cite{TowsleyMaxWeight} they consider the case where any node can store only one qubit and where each qubit decoheres after a single time slot.
 In this setting, they show that a Max-Weight policy on the length of the requests queues is throughput optimal.
 On the other hand, in \cite{TowsleyProtocolDesign} they assume that there is an infinite quantum memory for qubits but that these do not decohere.
 In this case, they also show that Max-Weight is throughput optimal but with a weaker notion of stability that only involves the requests queues.
 To the best of our knowledge, we are first to provide a theoretical analysis of a model with queueing on both the requests and the qubits and with a non-trivial distribution for the decoherence time.

 The matching queueing model used for quantum switches is akin to the models for assemble-to-order systems.
 However, assemble-to-order systems and their models rarely involve abandonments.
 Without abandonments, optimal policies often involve waiting for some time before performing a more informed matching (e.g., the so-called discrete-review policies \cite{discreteReview,ATO2006,dynamicControlMatching}).
 These policies are unsuitable for systems with abandonments, as they allow for unnecessary abandonments to occur.
 When incorporating abandonments, policies that wait before performing matchings can only be asymptotically optimal if the abandonment rate is asymptotically negligible \cite{matchingImpatientHeterogeneous,Blanchet2022}.
-Other recent works in the matching system that considers abandonments do so in continuous time and with a mix of items with zero and infinite patience \cite{priorityAndImpatient,Gupta22}.
-There, their optimal policies are also unsuitable for the case where all items can abandon, as they make the infinitely patient items wait unnecessarily.
+Other recent works in the matching system that considers abandonments do so in continuous time and with with either deterministic patience \cite{perish_survey}, or with a mix of items with zero and infinite patience \cite{priorityAndImpatient,Gupta22}.
+In the latter, their optimal policies are also unsuitable for the case where all items can abandon, as they make the infinitely patient items wait unnecessarily.